walterhiggins/WMPJS/book-outline.md

 * `js "123"`

 That last one might surprise you.
 JavaScript treats anything between quotes as a string even if it's a number!
 In our first string example `js healthMessage = 'You have ' + hearts + ' health remaining'` I used the `+` operator to add strings together.
 The `+` operator can be used to add numbers or strings.
 When used to add strings, the `+` operator behaves differently.
 Adding Strings in JavaScript is also called 'Concatenation'.
 We concatenate 2 or more strings together to form bigger, longer strings.
-This is a technique you will use quite often in programming minecraft plugins when you want to display information to players.
+This is a technique you will use quite often in programming Minecraft plugins when you want to display information to players.

 The letters, numbers and other symbols which form a string are known as *Characters*.
 A *Character* is any single letter, number or symbol. 'a','B','9', '-', '.', '/' and ':' are all examples of *Characters*.